ManDeJan/LameWireframe/README.md

 Copyright (c) 2016, Jan Halsema.

-MuStore is licensed under the GNU Lesser General Public License version 3 or higher (LGPLv3+).
+LameWireframe is licensed under the GNU Lesser General Public License version 3 or higher (LGPLv3+).
 See the `LICENSE` file for details.